nonplayer/hammercrawl/hc_core_player.md

 ## Searching for Hidden Secrets

 Adventurers can search for clues and hidden secrets in the dungeon by spending time in active investigation.
-A character can search a single 10 x 10 area in a minimum one Turn of time, and of course the party can split up to cover more ground in larger areas by searching simultaneously.
+A character can search a single 10 x 10 area in a minimum one Beat of time, and of course the party can split up to cover more ground in larger areas by searching simultaneously.
 Characters can spend longer searching, and increase their chances of success.

 When one or more characters are searching, the Hammersmith asks how many characters (if any) are searching together, and how long they intend to spend searching.
 After the time stated, the 'Smith secretly rolls to see if they found anything that may have been hidden in their area.
-Each character searching has a cumulative 1 in 6 chance of finding a hidden secret in the area per turn spent searching.
+Each character searching has a cumulative 1 in 6 chance of finding a hidden secret in the area per Beat spent searching.
 If they work together, their efforts are combined.
-For example, two characters who spend two turns together searching the same area have a 4 in 6 chance of finding a hidden secret.
+For example, two characters who spend two Beats together searching the same area have a 4 in 6 chance of finding a hidden secret.
 If the combined time and efforts push the chance to 6 in 6 or more, the characters automatically find the secret(s) after the allotted amount of time.

 Note that a successful search result still won't find any hidden secrets if there are none there to find in the first place.
 And also note that discovering the *existence* of the secret doesn't necessarily inform the characters how to *access* that secret, either.
 That may require additional detailed, creative, and hands-on storytelling, role-playing, and scene exploration.